New Playground

 - If required, several trees may be removed near the access on Beaver Cres. to create proper site lines.

 - Signage is planned to notify drivers that a playground is nearby and to use the Beaver Cres. north access.
-Speed limits will likely be reduced in this area.

-- There will be a 50' buffer between any property boundary and the lease boundary and roughly an 150'-250' buffer between property boundaries and the edge of the playground area itself.
+- There will be a 50' buffer between any property boundary and the lease boundary and roughly an 150'-200' buffer between property boundaries and the edge of the playground area itself.
 This means that there will be no parking directly behind the properties along Chipmunk Pl. and that the previously cleared area behind Chipmunk Pl. will not be used as a parking area.

 - Other elements that address noise concerns include:

-- The playground access will be located at the north end of Beaver Cres. and any vehicle traffic will be directed to use the north end of Beaver Cres. through new road signage
+- The playground access will be located at the north end of Beaver Cres. and any vehicle traffic will be directed to use the north end of Beaver Cres. through new road signage.

 - Trees will only be cleared for the playground area, not the entire lease area.